FUSED-Net: Detecting Traffic Signs with Limited Data: Results Discussion

 \section{Results \& Discussion}

-In this section, we present a comprehensive analysis of our proposed \modelName\ framework, focusing on the datasets used, implementation details, ablation study, error analysis, and performance comparisons with state-of-the-art models.
-We introduce the Merged Traffic Sign Detection Dataset (MTSD) and the Bangladeshi Traffic Sign Detection Dataset (BDTSD) to highlight the diverse and challenging conditions under which our model was trained and tested.
-We also discuss our implementation within the Detectron2 framework, detailing the hyperparameters and experimental environment.
-We follow that up with an ablation study showing the incremental benefits of each component in our model, while performance comparisons underscore \modelName's superiority over other models in various few-shot traffic sign detection scenarios.
-Finally, we provide qualitative and cross-domain performance analyses, demonstrating the robustness and adaptability of \modelName\ in real-world and cross-domain settings.
+In this section, we present a comprehensive analysis of our proposed FUSED-Net framework.
+We begin with the experimental setup, which introduces the datasets used, namely Merged Traffic Sign Detection Dataset, Bangladeshi Traffic Sign Detection Dataset, and Cross-Domain Few-Shot Object Detection Benchmark, showcasing the diverse and challenging conditions under which our model was trained and tested.
+Additionally, we provide the implementation details, including the hyperparameters and experimental environment within the Detectron2 framework.
+Next, we compare FUSED-Net with the state-of-the-art models in various few-shot traffic sign detection scenarios.
+This discussion also includes a per-category performance analysis, examining detection accuracy across the traffic sign categories in the query set, and the statistical significance of the reported performance based on multiple independent trials.
+Following this, we provide a deeper understanding of FUSED-Net's functionality through an ablation study that highlights the incremental benefits of its components and a qualitative analysis illustrating its performance in challenging scenarios using representative examples.
+Finally, we assess FUSED-Net's adaptability in generalized settings showcasing its results on the Cross-Domain Few-Shot Object Detection (CD-FSOD) benchmark, which underscores the model's robustness and versatility in diverse real-world conditions.